Psychology of Line, Shape, Colors, Textures, size, and Fit in Design

 Best For: A modern, sleek appearance.
 Popular in contemporary fashion, it flatters lean body types but can also be worn by those who prefer a sharper, more defined look.

-Commonly found in: suits, jeans, shirts, and jackets.
+Commonly found in: dresses, suits, jeans, shirts, and jackets.

 Regular Fit Characteristics: A classic fit with more room around the chest, waist, and legs, offering comfort and ease of movement.